Skip to main content

 Frequently asked questions

 You're not replacing Microsoft 365.
 You're adding infrastructure that works across your whole stack, not just inside it.
-Aisle connects to Gmail, Outlook, Slack, Teams, HubSpot, Salesforce, Notion, GitHub, and more.
+Aisle connects to Gmail, Outlook, Slack, GitHub, Jira, Google Drive, Asana, Airtable, Pipedrive, Gong, and more.
 If your work already lives in multiple tools, one tool's AI layer won't cover it.
 Aisle fills that gap.
 Many teams use Copilot for Microsoft-specific tasks and Aisle for everything else.
 They complement each other.

 Yes, and it's a capable product.
 But it's a separate purchase, a separate interface, and a separate learning curve from the Copilot you're already paying for.
 Most teams who buy Microsoft 365 Copilot don't realize they need Studio to build the workflows they actually want.
 Even with Studio, you're limited to Power Platform connectors, and many enterprise tools require custom development.
 Aisle gives you chat, workflows, and shared prompts in one product, one interface, one price, with native integrations already built.